Tour start → end dates | Price | Enquire |

 Driving time: ± 7 hours

-Our journey begins in Masvingo, followed by a drive to Bulawayo, Zimbabwe’s second largest city, where we purchase supplies before arriving at our campsite.
-Afternoon is at your leisure to explore the surrounding area.
+Our journey takes us to Bulawayo today, Zimbabwe’s second largest city.
+We stop for purchase supplies before arriving at our campsite.
+The afternoon is at your leisure to explore the surrounding area.

 Accommodation: Burkes Paradise (or similar) – Camping in twin share tents with shared facilities